robaimes/module-checkout-designs/README.md

 * Provide a different checkout user experience per customer group

 <details>
-  <summary>Example</summary>
+  <summary>Example Config</summary>

   ![Example Config](https://user-images.githubusercontent.com/4225347/112895353-ec7ccb00-90d4-11eb-937f-cd54636fbf19.png)
 </details>

 This in turn will allow you to do things such as, but not limited to, the following:

 > Please note: These are only examples of functionality that this module makes possible.
-This module itself does not provide any additional functionality or checkout designs and serves only as a base for other modules.
-For an example module, please see [`Aimes_CheckoutDesigns`][example-module]
+This module itself does not provide any additional functionality and serves only as a base for other modules.
+For example usage, please see [`Aimes_CheckoutDesigns`][example-module].

 * AB Testing any checkout changes
 * Something broken or users can't checkout with a specific design?
 Select a different design or the default Magento checkout so that users can still checkout until you can deploy your fixed code.